Taco Bell Enchirito Easy Copycat Recipe

 What Goes Well with the Taco Bell Enchirito

 Make it a true Taco Bell-inspired Mexican feast by pairing your enchirito with a Taco Bell Soft Taco or a double decker taco, with a soft outside surrounding a crunchy inside shell.
-Since you’ll already have some on hand, refried beans are a great choice for a side, as is Spanish rice or corn salsa.
+Since you’ll already have some on hand, refried beans are an excellent choice for a side, as is Spanish rice or corn salsa.

 Copycat Taco Bell enchirito with ground beef refried beans filling.